danimal-johnson/DanJohnson.GreenfireElectronPortfolio/README.md

 [TOC]
 ### Platform
 * This project was built for a Linux environment under WSL2/Ubuntu in Windows 10.
-This can lead to many complications.
+This configuration may require several tweaks and settings changes.
 See the [Troubleshooting](#troubleshooting) section for details.
+* Tested to run on Linux Mint using node 16.5.0 without modification.
 * Built using Node 14.16.1, Vue 3, and Electron 13.

 ## Project setup